 - Cake pans: bundt cakes are always a favorite, but you can also make two medium loaf cakes from this recipe.

-- How long does it keep: If well wrapped, it keeps a few days at room temperature (not scorching, obviously) and up to 1 month in the freezer.
+- Storage: If well wrapped, it keeps well for about 2-3 days at room temperature and frozen for up to 1 month.

 - Gift giving: this is a great cake to give as a gift because it's simple yet has a sensational vanilla flavor, and it's hard to find someone who doesn't like it.
 I like making small loaf cakes (this recipe yields 4).